Iqra-qbl/Analysis_of_diabetes_risk-/README.md

                    lambda x: {'Sedentary': 0, 'Moderate': 1, 'Active': 2}.get(x, -1))

-* Did you recognise gaps in your knowledge, and how did you address them?
+* Many gaps in my knowledge, and I relied heavily on ChatGPT and Copilot to build this project.

-* If applicable, include evidence of feedback received (from peers or instructors) and how it improved your approach or understanding.
+Watching fellow peers work, helped to clear confusion.

 ## Development Roadmap
 * I wanted to make different functions for each section but started getting errors with the Diabetes dataframe so made the code shorter and simpler to follow.
-* There was issue with converting 'Sedentary' string to float in the imputer, tried mapping and replacing to no avail.
+* There was issue with converting 'Sedentary' string to float in the imputer, tried mapping and replacing to no avail, had to remove the code snippet all together, added an encoder pipelinr from Code Institute LMS instead.

 ### Heroku